stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Below is a function for parsing a line and putting it in its correct category.
 For simplicity, we just split the line on hashes:
-If the result consists of exactly two strings, we treat the second part as an annotation, otherwise we treat the whole line as CSV content.
+If the result consists of exactly two strings, we treat the second part as an annotation, otherwise we treat the whole line as untagged CSV content.

 ```idris
 readLine : String -> Line String